PlusMC/Manhunt/README.md

 # ManHunt
- A minecraft spigot manhunt plugin
+A configurable manhunt plugin with some twists!